MarcumDoug/MarcumDoug.github.io/_posts/2020-08-07-airline-visualizations.markdown

 ## Airline Visualizations

-The purpose of this project was to allow for further experience in developing various charts, graphs, and other forms of visual communication.
+<p align="justify">The purpose of this project was to allow for further experience in developing various charts, graphs, and other forms of visual communication.
 By focusing on airline safety, a cotinuous thread could be strung through each of the projects.
-With each step, the audience grew and evolved.
+With each step, the audience grew and evolved.</p>

 ---